OuhscBbmc/prairie-outpost-public/README.md

 Support and contributions have also been provided by Judith James ([OSCTR](http://osctr.ouhsc.edu/) Principal Investigator/Program Director), Joel Guthridge ([OMRF](http://omrf.org/) & [OSCTR](http://osctr.ouhsc.edu/)), and Tim VanWagoner ([OSCTR](http://osctr.ouhsc.edu/) Deputy Director), as well as from the Bob Roswell and Darrin Akins ([COM](http://www.oumedicine.com/collegeofmedicine) Associate Deans).

-For the Centricity EMR, technical support has been provided by Dwayne Keller, Terry Newman, Aaron Clasby, and Cliff Mack of  [OUHSC IT](http://it.ouhsc.edu/).
+For the Centricity EMR, technical support has been provided by Dwayne Keller, Terry Newman, Renee ???, Aaron Clasby, and Cliff Mack of [OU Physicians](https://www.oumedicine.com/ouphysicians) and/or [OUHSC IT](http://it.ouhsc.edu/).
 Conceptual support has been provided by Adam McGann, June Pearson, and Kevin Elledge of [OU Physicians](https://www.oumedicine.com/ouphysicians).

 Security and architectural support has been provided by Cliff Mack, April Lee, Randy Moore, and Mark Ferguson of [OUHSC IT](http://it.ouhsc.edu/).